When a new student comes to the class, the teacher assigns someone to give them a school tour.

 It is important for a product tour guide to keep helping you when an additional screen pops up.

-Heap made an excellent job by telling its users to only type the name and not struggle with the details.
+Heap did an excellent job by telling its users to only type the name and not struggle with the details.

 Also, it is important to clearly tell people where they can find further help.